-Clearly, there are quite a few benefits of getting a membership; golden opportunity to make precious connections, to ‘fight’ for scholarships, and have access to a spectacular library, among others.
+There are quite a few benefits of getting a membership; networking opportunities, scholarships opportunities, and access to a spectacular library, among others.

 Free Representation Unit (FRU) provides free voluntary representation for tribunals in cases where legal aid is unavailable, by helping clients – who do not have any means to pay – with advice, preparation, and representation at social security, employment, disability appeals tribunals, and at the criminal injuries compensation boards and panels.

-It’s a spot-on choice for those aiming to sit the bar and for future solicitors, to gain experience in being a representative and speaking in court, it would also involve a great deal of preparatory work to be undertaken before the actual trial.
+Volunteering is a great way for those aiming to sit the bar and for future solicitors to gain experience in being a representative, speaking in court, and managing preparatory work before trials.

 Eligibility to participate:

-- For employment tribunals you must be doing LLM, BPTC, LPC, or second term of GDL
+- For employment tribunals you must be studying for the LLM, BPTC, LPC, or in your second term of GDL.

-- For social security tribunals, third year LLB and GDL students are able to volunteer
+- Third year LLB and GDL students are eligible to volunteer for social security tribunals .

 City volunteering also has great opportunities to expand your skills and experiences.
 Register and look for law volunteering opportunities!